ThomasWharton/Battle-of-Culloden/README.md

 * Museum Subsection
     * The museum subsection has some information on what users will hope to find in the museum with a couple of images of sample artifacts.
-    * The user will also be given information regarding the opening and closing times of the museum.
+    * The user will also be given information regarding the opening/closing times of the museum.

 *Desktop*
 ![Museum Desktop](readme_images/museum_large.png)